 - CSRD reporting preparation

-- Taxonomy regulation compliance
+- EU Taxonomy regulation compliance

-- Supply chain due diligence requirements
+- Supply chain due diligence requirements under the CSDDD

 - Carbon reporting obligations

-- Social impact assessment needs
+- Social impact assessment requirements

 Signal Category 4: Digital Sustainability Communication

-Digital signals to track:
+Signals to track:

 - Sustainability report publications